Want to retire early and travel the world?

 2. Hospitality and Tourism

 Hospitality and tourism generates more than 10% of all global economic activity.
-If you’re looking for semi-retirement jobs in wonderful destinations, chances are you can find positions at local hotels, restaurants, and tourist sites.
+If you’re looking for the best semi-retirement jobs in wonderful destinations, chances are you can find positions at local hotels, restaurants, and tourist sites.

 For instance, if you want to live in Spain, you can find a number of good semi-retirement jobs in tourism and hospitality.
 Since Spain has high levels of inbound tourism, they have a need for English-speaking workers.
 Just look at all the opportunities listed on Glassdoor during any given week.